-- First one (yellow) is to pass over the river quickly to be on the left side of the valley - Second one is to continue on the right side to pass over the river a bit further
+- First (yellow) is to pass over the river quickly to be on the left side of the valley. - Second is to continue on the right side to pass over the river a bit further down.

-Figure 25:3 8 km from Thimphu, changing of side of the valley (first solution)
+Figure 25: 2.8 km from Thimphu, changing over to the other side of the valley (first solution)